What is a Tailor?

-Some specialize in a certain type of garment, such as bridal gowns.
+Some specialize in a certain type of garment, such as custom made men's suits.
 Others specialize in a particular type of material, such as fur.
 Fur tailors may restyle older clothing, add a fur collar to a coat or a dress, or sew the inner lining of a garment to the inside of fur skin by hand.

 Some tailors work with designers or customers to create new garments.
-They take orders from customers and help them select fabric and colors.
+They take orders from customers and help them select fabric and colours.
 When working with a designer, tailors help translate designs into finished pieces of clothing.
-For example, a couture dressmaker may work with a fashion designer to create exclusive custom-fitted clothing.
+For example, a tailor may work with a fashion designer and hand sewer to create exclusive custom-fitted clothing.

-Generally, employers do not have any formal education requirements for positions as a sewer or tailor.
+Generally, employers do not have any formal educational requirements for tailor positions.
 Some tailors take classes to learn how to sew and alter clothing, but there are few formal programs to teach students how to become a tailor.
-Those interested in becoming a sewer or tailor are often trained while working in a tailor shop.
-Some are trained through apprenticeships, in which they are hired by a tailor and receive training to help them develop the skills necessary to work as a tailor.
-However, formal apprenticeships are difficult to find.
-Most of those interested in becoming tailors find employment working with a tailor and are trained informally on the job.
+Those interested in becoming a tailor have taught themselves to sew, and are then trained while working in a tailor shop.
+Some are trained through apprenticeships, in which they are hired by a professional tailor and receive training to help them develop the necessary skills.

 What is the workplace of a Tailor like?

-Tailors work for textile and apparel manufacturers, department stores, and drycleaners.
-They work full time.
-Some work nights and weekends to accommodate customers’ schedules.
+Tailors work for textile and apparel manufacturers, department stores, and dry cleaners.
+Most work full time, and work nights and weekends to accommodate customers’ schedules.
 About 44% are self-employed.
 Self-employed workers may need to work longer hours to run their business and complete customer orders.